 Here are some important tips on preventing litter box problems in the first place »

 You think you've figured out what's put kitty's tail in a twist; now let's fix it.

 If your cat was just fine with her litter box situation, but is now unhappy because you've changed something about it, by all means, change it back!
-It's better for you to be inconvenienced than the cat.

 If your cat always eliminates in quiet, protected places, such as under a desk, beneath a staircase, in a corner, or in a closet; she eliminates in an area where the litter box was previously kept or where there are urine odors; or she eliminates on a different level of the home, here are some solutions.

 - Put a litter box in the location where your cat’s been eliminating.
 When she has consistently used this box for at least one month, you may gradually move it to a more convenient location at a rate of an inch—seriously!—per day.

 - Put at least one litter box on every level of your home.
 (Remember, a properly cleaned litter box does not smell.)
 This is especially important if you have kittens, elderly, or ill cats who don't have the strength to go all the way to the basement each time they need to use the box.